ugoviti/izpbx/README.md

 - cron daemon
 - Apache 2.4 and PHP 7.3 (mpm_prefork+mod_php configuration mode)
 - Automatic Let's Encrypt HTTPS Certificate management for exposed PBXs to internet
+- Commercial SSL Certificates support
 - Logrotating of services logs
 - FOP2 Operator Panel (optional)
-- Asterisk Zabbix agent for active health monitoring
+- Integrated Asterisk Zabbix agent for active health monitoring
-- All Bootstrap configurations made via single `.env` file
+- All Bootstrap configurations made via single central `.env` file
 - Many customizable variables to use (look inside `default.env` file)
 - Two containers setup: (antipattern docker design but needed by the FreePBX ecosystem to works)
   - izpbx-asterisk: Asterisk Engine + FreePBX Frontend + others services
   - mariadb: Database Backend

 # How to use this image
 Using docker-compose is the suggested method:

 - Install Docker Runtime and docker-compose utility from https://www.docker.com/get-started for you Operating System.